-Interagencies' receivables/payables are amounts owed to/due from other LACMTA funds for services performed.
+Interagency receivables/payables are amounts owed to/due from other LACMTA funds for services performed.
 Payables are amounts due to vendors for goods or services received.

-Note 2 - Due from LACMTA
+Note 2 - Advances to LACMTA

-Due from LACMTA consists of cash advances to partially finance the construction of the Project.
-As of June 30, 2016, the outstanding balance of due from LACMTA totaled \$487,700.
+Advances to LACMTA consist of cash advances to partially finance the construction of the Project.
+As of June 30, 2018, the outstanding balance of advances to LACMTA totaled \$580,664.

-Note 3 - Loans Payable
+Note 3 - Notes Payable

-In September, 2012, the CPC secured a loan not to exceed \$545,900 from USDOT under the TIFIA program to partially finance the construction of the Project.
+In September, 2012, the CPC secured a loan not to exceed \$545,900 from the USDOT under the TIFIA program to partially finance the construction of the Project.
 The loan, secured by a portion of LACMTA's Measure R sales tax revenues allocated to the Project, bears interest at 2.43% per annum on the outstanding balance with maturity date of June 1, 2034.
-As of June 30, 2016, the outstanding balance of the TIFIA loan was \$487,700.
+On each June 1 and December 1, interest accrued in the six-month period ending on such date is capitalized and added to the outstanding balance of the TIFIA loan.
+The principal amount is payable in annual installments on June 1 of each year commencing on June 1, 2021, while the interest payments are payable semi-annually on June 1 and December 1 of each year commencing on December 1, 2020.
+As of June 30, 2018, the outstanding balance of the TIFIA loan, including \$34,764 in interest accretion, was \$580,664.